EronAlves1996/Recog/README.md

 - Go 1.21 or later
 - OpenSSL (to generate the required RSA and EC key pairs)
-- Redis (for session ticket storage)
+- Redis (for session ticket storage and rate limiting)

 ### Installation